TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- minimize use of b2Rot() constructor for angle, use SetIdentity
 - separate slot for the bomb, OVER_SHOULDER

 - bug: after knockout, some weapons remain tied to the player